Mykola Semena: Two Years of Silence

 In 1991 Mykola Semena was the only journalist from Crimea at the meeting of leaders from post-Soviet countries in Kazakhstan.
 That is where the Alma-Ata Declaration establishing the Commonwealth of Independent States was signed.

-“At the final press conference he raised a question about how participating parties envisioned the program of the Crimean Tatars’ return to their historical homeland, and who will be financing it since the USSR had collapsed,” recalls Volodymyr Prytula, the chief editor of Crimea.Realities.
+“At the final press conference he raised a question about how participating parties envisioned the program of the Crimean Tatars’ return to their historical homeland, and who will be financing it since the USSR had collapsed,” Crimea.Realities editor-in-chief Volodymyr Prytula recalls.

 Following the annexation of Crimea which gave start to persecution of the Crimean Tatars on the peninsula, Mykola Semena would highlight these events and attend court hearings.